arkanivasarkar/arkanivasarkar/README.md

 ### 🧠 About Me:

-🔬 **Scientist by Training, Engineer by Passion, Innovator by Choice**
+🔬 **Engineer by Training, Scientist by Passion, Innovator by Choice**
 💡 Merging **AI, XR, and Bioengineering** to revolutionize healthcare & surgical technology
 🦾 Developing **cutting-edge algorithms** for medical imaging, robotics, & 3D visualization
 🕶️ Exploring **Augmented & Mixed Reality** to build next-gen surgical guidance systems